christianmarks3/thinkfulbnb/README.md

 # thinkfulbnb
-I was creating a mobile and desktop versions of HTML and CSS to work on media query and front-end design.
+I  created this repository for a mobile and desktop version for a website.
+The purpose was to work on media query and front-end design.
-This project helped me understand how to use a mobile-first design approach.
+This project has helped me understand how to use a mobile-first design approach.
-I was able to discover how easily I make a page that could be used for Iphones or desktop computers.
+I was able to discover how easily I make a page that could be used for cell phones or desktop computers.